-- A common observation on all four projects is that the mass of grains produced by the farmers and purchased by the company is a key factor, which determines the survival of a project. - 55 The purchase price is a key driver behind the choice of farmers to get involved in jatropha cultivation.
+- A common observation on all four projects is that the mass of grains produced by the farmers and purchased by the company is a key factor, which determines the survival of a project. - The purchase price is a key driver behind the choice of farmers to get involved in jatropha cultivation.

 Nevertheless, the project developer has limited room for maneuver to increase this purchase price as it mainly depends on the market prices of the end products (oil and fertilizer), which are largely out of the project developer's control.

-56 Therefore on all project sites, Eco-Carbone strives to increase the yield potential and

-This site uses cookies and gives you control over what you want to activate achetes, which is not a tool adapted to cutting grass or to dart, 2002).
-After discussions with farmers, simple tools d reduce their labor inputs (plastic sheets to dry their e weeding time) were distributed to farmers along with tion of the farmer groups on how the tools should be g of jatropha is a bottleneck.
-A mechanical nut-sheller oject, a USA based NGO, was promoted in the Laos, .
-The introduction of these shellers in the communities nts.
+- Therefore on all project sites, Eco-Carbone strives to increase the yield potential and lower farmer production costs. - Eco-Carbone has set up an R&D programme on all project sites, aimed at finding the optimal cultivation practices, which will increase the yields.
+Moreover, Eco-Carbone is working closely with Quinvita, a company specialized in jatropha breeding in order to select the genetic material best adapted to the different ecological conditions and double the existing yields (Quinvita, 2011). - In Papua, farmers only have machetes, which is not a tool adapted to cutting grass or to weeding a plot (Mazoyer and Roudart, 2002).
+After discussions with farmers, simple tools required to cultivate jatropha and reduce their labor inputs (plastic sheets to dry their seeds, whipper snippers to reduce weeding time) were distributed to farmers along with close monitoring of the organization of the farmer groups on how the tools should be shared and maintained. - Harvesting and post harvesting of jatropha is a bottleneck.
+A mechanical nut-sheller developed by The Full Belly Project, a USA based NGO, was promoted in the Laos, Vietnam and Papua with success.
+The introduction of these shellers in the communities divided by 5 the labour requirements.